-Halcrow & Zincara, p 158.
+431 Halcrow & Zincara, p 158.

-- 815. The Authority observes that there are differences in the records of actual operating expenditure between the total values as indicated by DBP in the revised access arrangement information (Table 49 at paragraph 789 of this draft decision) and the breakdown of expenditure as shown in Table 52.
-DBP has not explained these differences.
-In considering actual capital expenditure in the 2005 to 2010 access arrangement period, the Authority has relied on the values provided in the breakdown and as shown in Table 52. - 816.
-The breakdown of actual operating expenditure shows that the large increases in operating expenditure from 2008 to 2009 (by approximately \$15 million per annum) for cost items other than fuel gas arose primarily from "step change" increases in costs of consulting, IT expenses, and government charges and utilities.
+- 816. The breakdown of actual operating expenditure shows that the large increases in operating expenditure from 2008 to 2009 (by approximately \$15 million per annum) for cost items other than fuel gas arose primarily from "step change" increases in costs of consulting, IT expenses, and government charges and utilities.
 There is also a significant decrease in costs from 2009 to 2010 of approximately \$2.3 million with cessation of charges payable in relation to the Operating Services Agreement. - 817.
 Consultancy costs appear to relate to costs of a range of outsourced services.
-An increase in costs by approximately \$3 million (in dollar values of 31 December 2010) occurred between 2008 and 2009 to a total of \$[redacted] million (in dollar values of 31 December 2010), which was maintained into 2010.
-Advice to the Authority indicates that up to about \$[redacted] million of this is explained by increases in costs related to the outsourcing of maintenance of the microwave communications network after the termination of an agreement with [redacted] under which costs for maintenance of this network were shared.
-The Authority's expert engineering advisor concluded that insufficient information was provided by DBP for breakdowns of expenditure for the 2008 to 2011 years to enable a determination of whether the consultancy expenditure over and above that for maintenance of the microwave communications network is consistent with the prudence and efficiency criteria of rule 91.
-The Authority therefore does not have any information to justify approximately \$2 million of the increase in costs from 2008 to 2009.
+An increase in costs by approximately \$3 million (in dollar values of 31 December 2010) occurred between 2008 and 2009 to a total of \$6.9 million (in dollar values of 31 December 2010), which was maintained into 2010.
+Advice to the Authority indicates that up to about \$1 million of this is explained by increases in costs related to the outsourcing of maintenance of the microwave communications network after the termination of an agreement with Western Power under which costs for maintenance of this network were shared.432 The Authority's expert engineering advisor concluded that insufficient information was provided by DBP for breakdowns of expenditure for the 2008 to 2011 years to enable a determination of whether the consultancy expenditure over and above that for maintenance of the microwave communications network is consistent with the prudence and efficiency criteria of rule 91.433 The Authority therefore does not have any information to justify approximately \$2 million of the increase in costs from 2008 to 2009. - 818.
+IT expenses have been indicated by DBP to comprise costs incurred under an IT outsourcing agreement with WestNet Energy Services.
+There occurred an increase in costs by approximately \$4.5 million (in dollar values of 31 December 2010) between 2008 and 2009, which is projected to be maintained into 2010.
+Advice to the Authority indicates that this increase in costs resulted from a review of costs to WestNet Energy Services of providing IT services, with this review being coincident with the 2009 revision and amendment of the Operating Services Agreement with Alinta Asset Management and subsequently with WestNet Energy Services (as described in paragraph 231 and following of this draft decision).
+In particular, increases in charges paid to WestNet Energy Services were necessary to allow WestNet Energy Services to recover labour costs and capital costs of IT assets to a total of about \$4.8 million per annum.434 Increases in charges have also been attributed by DBP to a loss of economies of scale in provision of IT services by Alinta Asset Management as a result of the disaggregation of Alinta.435 IT requirements of expansion projects and increases in numbers of employees, additional software licence fees and IT systems for vehicle tracking and a driver drowsiness alert system.
+436,437

-Halcrow & Zincara, pp. 181, 182 citing DBP, DBNGP Revised Access Arrangement Proposal Submission: Submission 12:Justification of Operating Expenditure, 14 April 2010, p.
-13

-433 Halcrow & Zincara, p.
+432 Halcrow & Zincara, pp. 181, 182 citing DBP, DBNGP Revised Access Arrangement Proposal Submission: Submission 12:Justification of Operating Expenditure, 14 April 2010, p.
+13 433 Halcrow & Zincara, p.
 180.